Detox Tea | Ginger Tea Recipe

 - Alleviates Morning Sickness and Motion Sickness

-Ginger tea has been studied for its healthy benefits on digestion and improving gastrointestinal ailments in a wide number of individuals.
+Ginger tea has been studied for its health benefits on digestion and improving gastrointestinal ailments in a wide number of individuals.
 It has also been shown to alleviate gas and constipation.
 Using peppermint tea and ginger root tea together after a meal may help ease digestion, which results in better nutrients being absorbed and utilized.
 Also, with better digestion comes easy and healthy weight loss.
 This is one reason why I love adding ginger to my green smoothies.

 Ginger tea has shown some promise in aiding apoptosis of ovarian cancer cells, resulting in less cancer cells overall.
 Although not a sole treatment, it has been documented that the cancer cell death is indeed initiated by properties called gingerols in ginger root.
 I also believe that the powerful anti-inflammatory compounds in ginger are also helpful, as chronic inflammation has been shown to be connected to cancer (inflammation can occur through eating excessive grains, sugars and not enough anti-inflammatory foods).